sirkapil/hydejack/_posts/2017-12-08-Tech-behind-contact-form.md

   transform-origin: bottom right;
   /* background-color: hsla(60, 100%, 97%, 1); /*/
 }

 ~~~

 ### Final Words
 Whatever i've used in this contact form is freely available on internet for personal use.
-However , it is my <i>dharma</i> to give credit to such amazing persons without whom it couldn't be possible.
+However , it is my _dharma_ to give credit to such amazing persons without whom it couldn't be possible.

 You can also use any of above feature and modify accordingly.